jbunke/deltascript/docs/ls-7-exec.md

 ## 7.1 – General

-The execution of *DeltaScript* code is highly dependent on the language implementation.
+The particulars of the execution of *DeltaScript* code are highly dependent on the language implementation.
 This chapter outlines general steps and guidelines for correct and expected behaviour.

 Execution can generally be sorted into three stages: